Joana Mallwitz

-Joana Mallwitz (born 1986 in Hildesheim) is a German conductor and pianist.
+Joana Mallwitz (born 23 September 1986) is a German conductor and pianist.
+She is the principal conductor of the Konzerthausorchester Berlin.

 Biography

-Mallwitz began to study violin at age 3, and piano at age 5.
+Born in Hildesheim in 1986, Mallwitz began to study violin at age 3, and piano at age 5.
 At age 14, she became a pupil of Christa-Maria Hartmann and Karl-Heinz Kämmerling.
-She continued her music studies at the Hochschule für Musik und Theater Hannover, where her teachers included Martin Brauss and Eiji Ōue, in conducting, and she continued piano studied with Kämmerling and with Bernd Goetzke.
+She continued her music studies at the Hochschule für Musik und Theater Hannover, where her teachers included Martin Brauss and Eiji Ōue, in conducting, and she continued piano studies with Kämmerling and with Bernd Goetzke.
 In 2004, she received a conducting scholarship from the Studienstiftung des deutschen Volkes.

 In 2006, Mallwitz joined the conducting staff of the Theater und Orchester Heidelberg, at the invitation of then-GMD Cornelius Meister, as a repetiteur.
-During her third month of work in Heidelberg, she made her debut professional conducting appearance there occurred on 6 hours' notice at the first night of the company's new production of Madama Butterfly.
+During her third month of work in Heidelberg, she made her debut professional conducting appearance there, at 6 hours' notice, at the first night of the company's new production of Madama Butterfly.
 From 2007 to 2011, she worked in Heidelberg as Zweite Kapellmeisterin (Second Kapellmeister) and assistant to the GMD.
 In 2009, she was a recipient of the Praetorius Musik-Förderpreis.

 In July 2013, Mallwitz was named Generalmusikdirektorin (General Music Director; GMD) of the Theater Erfurt, the first woman conductor named to the post in the institution's history.
 She formally took up the post with the 2014–2015 season, at the time, the youngest GMD of a German opera house.
 She concluded her Erfurt tenure at the close of the 2017–2018 season.

-In October 2017, the Staatstheater Nürnberg announced the appointment of Mallwitz as its new GMD, effective with the 2018–2019 season, with an initial contract of 5 years.
-She is the first female conductor to be named to the Nürnberg post.
+In October 2017, the Staatstheater Nürnberg announced the appointment of Mallwitz as its new GMD, effective with the 2018–2019 season.
+She was the first female conductor to be named to the Nürnberg post.
+Her work in Nürnberg included the establishment of an Expeditionskonzert series for introduction of orchestral works to audiences.
 In August 2020, Mallwitz made her debut at the Salzburg Festival with Così fan tutte, the third female conductor ever to conduct an opera production at the Salzburg Festival, and the first female conductor directly scheduled in advance by the Salzburg Festival for an opera production.
-In July 2021, the Staatstheater Nürnberg announced that Mallwitz is to stand down as its GMD at the close of the 2022–2023 season.
+Mallwitz stood down as GMD of the Staatstheater Nürnberg at the close of the 2022–2023 season.
+In April 2024, the Staatsphilharmonie Nürnberg, the orchestra of the Staatstheater Nürnberg, named Mallwitz its Ehrendirigentin (honorary conductor), the first conductor granted this title in the history of the orchestra.

 Mallwitz first guest-conducted the Konzerthausorchester Berlin during the 2020–2021 season.
 In August 2021, the orchestra announced the appointment of Mallwitz as its next chief conductor and artistic director, effective with the 2023–2024 season, with an initial contract of five seasons.
 Mallwitz is the first female conductor to be named chief conductor of the Konzerthausorchester Berlin, and the first female conductor to be named chief conductor of any Berlin orchestra.